Exitedsloth01/rustic-display/README.md

 ![Preview Image](images/example.png)

 A display showing the NASA image of the day along with the description, date and title.
 It also uses OpenWeatherMap for weather information.\
-I know the code is bad, I'm not a javascript programmer.\
+I know the code is bad, I'm not a javascript programmer.
-It runs electron as it's base.

 ## Requirements